huiwen-goy/connect2-multidomain/README.md

 #### About the code

-The Rmd file contains code for: cleaning the raw dataset from Qualtrics; merging survey responses with clinic measurements; creating scored variables from individual questionnaire items; visualizations for variables of interest, and some statistical analyses of group differences.
+The R file contains code for:
+a) Cleaning the raw data from Qualtrics
+b) Merging survey responses with clinic measurements
+c) Creating scored variables from individual questionnaire items
+d) Visualizations

 #### Results and conclusions